vitormicillo/laravel-formbuilder/README.md

 ## Precautions
 1. Make sure you have a table name users with a colum id {bigSignedInteger} in your database.
 2. Once you have submission(s) on a form , dont attempt to edit the form again bacause it will break the display of earlier submissions 3.

-## Acknowledgments
-Special Thanks to Farayola Oladele, one of the best Laravel programmers on Fiverr: https://www.fiverr.com/harristech He taught me so much and I highly recommend him for assistance on your Laravel projects.